 City of Sunny Isles Beach Government Center, 4th Floor

 Hearing Impaired: 305-792-1589

 Title VI Grievance Procedure

-- All complaints shall include:
+All submitted complaints should include:

-Name, address and contact number of the person making the complaint;
+- Name, address and contact number of the person making the complaint;

-Names, addresses and contact numbers of witnesses;
+- Names, addresses and contact numbers of witnesses

 Retaliation is prohibited under Title VI of the Civil Rights Act of 1964 and related federal and state nondiscrimination authorities.
 It is the policy of the City that persons filing a grievance of discrimination should have the right to do so without interference, intimidation, coercion or fear of reprisal.
 Anyone who feels they have been subjected to retaliation should report such incident to the Title VI Coordinator.